kevthan/feature-driven-image-replay/README.md

 # feature-driven-image-replay
-PyTorch code for our paper "Generative feature-driven image replay for continual learning" will be available here soon.
+PyTorch code for our paper "Generative feature-driven image replay for continual learning" will be available here by the end of October 2024.